Izzo2le/Memorygame/README.md

 #### **Did the buttons function correctly?**

 At the start of a new game the layout is all correct, the timer has started over and the scoreboard is showing ‘0’ moves made!
+So i made some changes and kept playing the game multiple times on multiple devices until i was able to fix the fault.

 #### **Did the game play correctly?**